hunter-teacher-cert/unit_plan-y-sears/README.md

 -----

 ### General Overview
 This unit will take place after the AP CSP exam and fit into the AP CSP course.
 Students will explore text-based programming more in-depth than they would in the actual CSP course.
-It would focus on teaching some of the basic structures of a text-based language using Python as the language.
+It would focus on teaching some of the basic structures (variables, conditionals, booleans) of a text-based language using Python as the language.
+Students should be familiar with these concepts already.

 ---